cbeauchesne/flask-camp/docs/recipes/custom_search.md

 Out of the box, the REST API provide search with limit/offset paraemters, and user tags.
-You will probably need to extend this feature> Here is the recipe to achieve that.
+You will probably need to extend this feature.
+Here is the recipe to achieve that.

 1. Define a database table that will store your search fields
 2. Add a `before_document_save` that will fill this table on each document save